vaemaski/meeting-notes-agent/README.md

 - Check that your OAuth 2.0 credentials are correctly configured.
 - If you encounter authentication errors, verify that the redirect URIs are set correctly in the Google Cloud Console.

-## License
-This project is licensed under the MIT License.

 ## Acknowledgments
 - Portia AI for providing the underlying AI capabilities.
 - Streamlit for creating the user interface.

 ## Contact
-For any questions or feedback, please reach out to [your-email@example.com].
+For any questions or feedback, please reach out to [vaishali.ds0228@gmail.com].